Loomirr/LOTDKSuitJsonBuilder/README.md

 The `examples/` folder contains small sample suit configs.
 These are examples only and do not include game assets.

-## Safety notes before publishing

-Before making a repository public, check that the repo does not contain:

-- `bin/`, `obj/`, `.vs/`, or `publish/`
-- `.exe`, `.zip`, or generated release files
-- local Discord config files
-- API keys, tokens, secrets, or private IDs
-- licensed font files
-- extracted game assets
-- personal file paths from your PC

 ## License

 This cleanup package includes an MIT license file.
 Replace it if you want to use a different license before publishing.